 Being at work doesn’t mean you have to be on the grind all day long.
 Resting in between jobs is recommended.

-A study was conducted in 2001 to research the impact of added rest breaks on productivity and employee well-being.
+A study was conducted to research the impact of added rest breaks on productivity and employee well-being.
 It found that taking additional 9 minute breaks during the work day can improve productivity and general well-being.

 When you take breaks, you can increase your focus and get things done faster.